parisk/helot/README.md

 ## Installation

-To install helot just run `npm install -g helot`.
+To install Helot just run `npm install -g helot`.

 ## Usage

 ### Command Line Interface

-All you have to do to send an email to multiple recipients with Helot's CLI is run the following command in your terminal, assumint that you have installed Helot globally and have a configured environment:
+To send an email to a CSV list of recipients with Helot, run the following command in your terminal:

 ```
 helot --template=/path/to/template.md --recipients=/path/to/recipients.csv